-We have different views on this, but in this article Exercise vs Physical Activity, we will get cleared.
+We have different views on this, but in the article Exercise vs Physical Activity, we will get cleared.

 Exercise and Physical Activity are terms that describe different concepts.
 However, they are often confused with one another, and the terms are sometimes used interchangeably.